Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_torder_2.md

 <div class='workings'>
 <div class='working'>

-To compare, we can convert all the numbers to fractions, decimals or percentages.

-In this case, we will convert all the numbers into percentage.
+Let's convert all the numbers into percentages.

 $
 \begin{aligned}